aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 * **--depth** : cicuit depth to simulate
 * **--num_batches**

-Options for controlling cut size:
+Options for controlling cut size: The script chooses the best cut among the most even horizontal and vertical cuts.
 * **--h_cut** : in a 2D circuit, this is the size of one side of a cut across the y-axis
 * **--v_cut** : in a 2D circuit, this is the size of one side of a cut down the x-axis